-Kristen O’Brien serves as Counsel in OFW’s Health Industry Policy and Regulatory Practice.
+Kristen O’Brien serves as a principal in OFW’s Health Industry Policy and Regulatory Practice.
 She is principally responsible for the group’s work with health care delivery system clients, including large physician groups, integrated health systems and other provider organizations.
 She also represents biopharmaceutical companies relating to government payment issues.
 In this capacity, she provides both substantive legal and regulatory advice, in addition to direct advocacy before government decision-makers.

 Kristen is especially active in providing legal analysis and counsel related to government health payment programs under Medicare and Medicaid.
 Her areas of substantive focus include the Quality Payment Program (QPP), Alternative Payment Models (APMs), Meaningful Use (MU), and the Center for Medicare and Medicaid Innovation (CMMI).
 In particular, she has advised clients on aligning reporting requirements, improving quality and reducing costs.

 Kristen also has significant experience navigating efforts to reform the health care industry, including providing counsel related to both the passage and reform of the Affordable Care Act.
 Moreover, Kristen has substantial experience working to implement new laws through the rulemaking process, as well as working with relevant agency officials to develop regulations and other agency guidance.
 In particular, she has considerable experience working with the Centers for Medicare & Medicaid Services (CMS), the Office of Civil Rights (OCR), the Office of the National Coordinator for Health Information Technology (ONC) and the Center for Program Integrity (CPI).